Table of Contents

 - Sikkim was the independent Himalayan Kingdom until 1975

 - Pawan Kumar Chamlingn is the longest-serving Chief Minister in India

 - Kanchendzonga, the third highest mountain in the world, is clearly visible from many parts of Sikkim

 - Sikkim has the maximum foreign population – Nepalese origin population outnumber the natives

-- Sikkim has a temple built to honor a soldier – Baba Harbhajan Singh’s temple
+- Sikkim has a temple built to honour a soldier – Baba Harbhajan Singh’s temple

 - Sikkim is the only Indian state with monasteries of all 4 schools of Buddhism